Pull to refresh

 Since first computer-use agent

-Anthropic launched Claude Computer Use in October 2024; OpenAI's Windows expansion arrives in May 2026.
+Anthropic launched Claude Computer Use in October 2024.
+Microsoft announced its own Windows agent platform at Build 2026 in June 2026.

 Surface area shift